-In the Greater Vancouver market, realtor commission on a resale home typically runs 7% on the first $100,000 and 2.5% on the balance — shared between the listing agent and the co-operating buyer's agent.
+In the Greater Vancouver market, a common Coquitlam commission structure runs 7% on the first $100,000 and 3% on the balance — typically split between the listing agent (4% / 1.85%) and the co-operating buyer's agent (3% / 1.15%).
 Commission is negotiable, disclosed in writing before you sign, and subject to 5% GST.
+Every listing has the opportunity to choose its tier — luxury listings, with higher upfront marketing and demand, sit at the top of the range.
 This page breaks down exactly what you pay, who gets what, and the levers you can negotiate.

 Every number below reflects the BC Financial Services Authority (BCFSA) disclosure rules, the Real Estate Services Rules, and the standard Greater Vancouver REALTORS® listing agreement template.
 Nothing here is industry mystery — it's the math printed on the Working With a REALTOR form every client signs.